bradvatne/reaviz/docs/advanced/custom-charts.md

 All of the chart components are exported so its easy to create your own charts.
 Lets say you wanted to create a bar chart with a line chart too.

-Below is a psuedo code example of what this might look like:
+Below is a pseudocode example of what this might look like:

 ```jsx
 import { AreaSeries, BarSeries } from 'reaviz';